BryanSchuetz/new-pubs/_posts/2016-04-05-for-the-love-of-facebook-consumer-insights-from-jordan.markdown

 ---
-title: 'For the Love of Facebook: Consumer Insights from Jordan'
+title: 'For the Love of Facebook: Digital Insights from Jordan'
 date: 2016-04-05 14:22:00 -04:00
 tags:
 - Digital Insights